Chris-Sigopt/ShoppingMMLU/README.md

 ### Setup
 First let's set up the docker image for running on the Gaudi chips.
 This will need the correct version of the Synapse drivers (Habana is the name of the team that created both the Gaudi Chips and the Synapse drivers).
 We recommend always working inside a docker image for this.
 The below line will create a new docker container with Synapse version 1.21.1, with a suitable Pytorch 2.6.0 for running on Gaudi chips, with the ~/ShoppingMMLU directory mounted as /shopping and all of the underlying machine's Gaudi chips visible.
 You can't mix and match Pytorch versions- we have modified Pytorch to run well on Gaudi chips and the Synapse and Pytorch versions have to be in sync.
+Update the `-v ~/ShoppingMMLU:/shopping` to point to the correct path for where you cloned this repo, mounting it as `/shopping`.

 ```